-It is concluded that there is unlikely to be an exceedance of the AQS Objectives for SO2 by industrial sources and therefore there is no need to proceed to a further stage of review and assessment for industrial sources.

-• The 15 minute mean SO2 objective is predicted by the ADMS model (in the absence of monitoring data) to be exceeded as a result of domestic combustion sources.
-It is therefore recommended that Banbridge District Council carry out SO2 monitoring within the Banbridge District Council Region or calibrate the model using monitored data from a similar neighbouring LA.
+- It is concluded that there is unlikely to be an exceedance of the AQS Objectives for SO2 by industrial sources and therefore there is no need to proceed to a further stage of review and assessment for industrial sources. - The modelling of Domestic Fuel combustion suggests that the concentrations will be within the objective limits but exceedances cannot be ruled out without monitoring data.
+It is therefore recommended that Banbridge District Council do not proceed to the next stage at this time but instead obtain SO2 monitoring either within the Banbridge District Council Region or from a similar neighbouring LA and use that data to calibrate the model.